-In conformity with U.S. Generally Accepted Accounting Principles (GAAP), goodwill and indefinite-lived intangible assets are tested for impairment annually or more frequently if events or changes in circumstances indicate that the assets might be impaired.
+In conformity with GAAP, goodwill and indefinite-lived intangible assets are tested for impairment annually or more frequently if events or changes in circumstances indicate that the assets might be impaired.
 We perform impairment reviews for our reporting units using a fair-value method based on management's judgments and assumptions.
 The fair value represents the estimated amount at which a reporting unit could be bought or sold in a current transaction between willing parties on an arms-length basis.
 The estimated fair value is then compared with the carrying amount of the reporting unit, including recorded goodwill.
 We are subject to financial statement risk to the extent that goodwill and indefinite-lived intangible assets become impaired.
 Any impairment review is, by its nature, highly judgmental as estimates of future sales, earnings and cash flows are utilized to determine fair values.
-However, we believe that we conduct thorough and competent annual valuations of goodwill and indefinite-lived intangible assets and that there has been no impairment in goodwill or indefinite-lived assets in 2020.
+However, we believe that we conduct a thorough and competent annual quantitative analysis of goodwill and indefinite-lived intangible assets.
+Based on the annual goodwill impairment test, we determined there was no impairment of our goodwill as of December 31, 2021.
+The fair value of each of our reporting units significantly exceeded its carrying value and a 10% decrease in the estimated fair value of our reporting units would not have resulted in a different conclusion.
+Based on the annual indefinite-lived assets impairment test, we determined there was no impairment of our indefinite-lived assets as of December 31, 2021.

-Product warranty
+Product Warranty

 Our products carry warranties that generally range from one to ten years and are based on terms that are generally accepted in the market.
 We provide for the estimated cost of product warranty at the time of sale.
 The product warranty provision is estimated based upon warranty loss experience using actual historical failure rates and estimated costs of product replacement.
 The variables used in the calculation of the provision are reviewed at least annually.
 At times, warranty issues may arise which are beyond the scope of our historical experience.
 We provide for any such warranty issues as they become known and estimable.
 While our warranty costs have historically been within calculated estimates, it is possible that future warranty costs could differ significantly from those estimates.
 The allocation of the warranty liability between current and long-term is based on the expected warranty liability to be paid in the next year as determined by historical product failure rates.
-At December 31, 2020 and 2019, our reserve for product warranties was \$142.3 million and \$134.3 million, respectively.
+At December 31, 2021 and 2020, our reserve for product warranties was \$184.4 million and \$142.3 million, respectively.
+The increase in our reserve for product warranties in 2021 compared to the prior year was primarily due to increased steel prices and the acquisition of Giant.

-Product liability
+Product Liability